EU–US Data Privacy Framework

-The EU–US Data Privacy Framework is a European Union–United States data transfer framework that was agreed to in 2022 and declared adequate by the European Commission in 2023.
+The EU–US Data Privacy Framework is a European Union–United States data transfer framework established under the General Data Protection Regulation (GDPR), agreed to in 2022, declared adequate by the European Commission in 2023, and extended to the European Economic Area (EEA) in 2024.

 Previous such regimes—the EU–US Privacy Shield (2016–2020) and the International Safe Harbor Privacy Principles (2000–2015)—were declared invalid by the European Court of Justice in part due to concerns that personal data leaving EU borders is subject to sweeping US government surveillance.
-The EU-US Data Privacy Framework (DPF) is intended to address these concerns.

-After the invalidation of the EU–US Privacy Shield in July 2020, companies wishing to transfer data between the EU and the US "have faced confusion, higher compliance costs, and challenges for EU–US business relationships".
+After the invalidation of the EU–US Privacy Shield in July 2020, companies wishing to transfer data between the EU and the US had "faced confusion, higher compliance costs, and challenges for EU–US business relationships".
+The EU–US Data Privacy Framework (DPF) is intended to address these concerns.

-The European Parliament raised substantial doubts whether the new agreement reached by Ursula von der Leyen actually conforms with EU laws, as it still does not sufficiently protect EU citizens from US mass surveillance and fails to enforce basic human digital rights in the EU.
-In May 2023, a resolution on this matter passed the European Parliament with 306 votes in favor and 27 against.
-The NGO NOYB (European Center for Digital Rights) has announced that it will challenge the framework again before the European Court of Justice.

-Under the new Trump Administration doubts have arisen as to the future of the Framework.
+The European Parliament raised substantial doubts whether the new agreement reached by Ursula von der Leyen actually conforms with EU laws, as it still does not sufficiently protect EU citizens from US mass surveillance and fails to enforce fundamental rights in the EU.
+Under the Trump administrations doubts have arisen as to the future of the Framework.